Chart Color Schemes

 Despite maintaining a low unemployment rate of 3.6%, Rutherford (North) - Aberglasslyn has experienced recent job losses, resulting in a below average employment performance ranking when compared nationally

-Rutherford (North) - Aberglasslyn has a balanced workforce with both white and blue collar jobs.
-Manufacturing and industrial sectors are prominent, with an unemployment rate of 3.6% as of June 2025.
+Rutherford North - Aberglasslyn has a balanced workforce with white and blue collar jobs.
+Manufacturing and industrial sectors are prominent, unemployment rate is 3.6%.

-There are 8,910 residents employed, matching Rest of NSW's unemployment rate of 3.7%, but with higher workforce participation at 63.5%.
+As of June 2025, 8910 residents are employed, matching Rest of NSW's 3.7% unemployment rate but with higher participation at 63.5%.
 Key employment sectors include health care & social assistance, retail trade, and mining.
-Mining is particularly strong, with an employment share 4.1 times the regional level.
-Agriculture, forestry & fishing has limited presence at 1.5% compared to the regional 5.3%.
+Mining shows strong specialization, with an employment share 4.1 times the regional level.
+Agriculture, forestry & fishing has limited presence at 1.5%, compared to 5.3% regionally.

-Local employment opportunities appear limited based on Census data comparison of working population vs resident population.
-Between June 2024 and June 2025, labour force decreased by 4.2%, employment declined by 4.7%, causing unemployment to rise by 0.5 percentage points.
-In contrast, Rest of NSW had an employment decline of 0.1% and labour force growth of 0.3%.
-Statewide in NSW as of Sep-25, employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%, comparing favourably to the national unemployment rate of 4.5%.
-National employment forecasts from May 2025 suggest growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Rutherford (North) - Aberglasslyn's employment mix, local growth is estimated at approximately 6.0%% over five years and 12.9% over ten years.
+Local employment opportunities appear limited based on Census data analysis.
+Between June 2024 and June 2025, labour force decreased by 4.2% and employment declined by 4.7%, increasing unemployment by 0.5 percentage points.
+Rest of NSW saw employment decline of 0.1%, labour force growth of 0.3%, with unemployment rising 0.4 percentage points.
+National employment forecasts from Jobs and Skills Australia, May 2025, project national expansion at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Rutherford North - Aberglasslyn's mix suggests local growth of approximately 6.0%% over five years and 12.9% over ten years.

 Frequently Asked Questions - Employment